RyanSkraba/components/services/components-api-service-rest-all-components/readme.md

 Then calls `http://192.168.99.100:8989/tcomp/definitions/components` will produce some logs

-### Change the jdbc configation to add a new driver
+### Change the jdbc configuration to add a new driver

 The service is packaged with some start and stop scripts along with a **config** and **.m2** folder.